We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 The narrow streets around the Church are some of the prettiest in Sitges, with lots of ornate windows, archways, and old plaques to discover.
 A massive iron cannon guards the coastal fortifications just outside the Church.
 Seeing this iconic spot is one of the most popular things to do in Sitges!

 Sitges has many gorgeous beaches.
-Unlike the beaches in most of southern France, these beaches are more sandy and less rocky, and comfortable to walk and lie on.
+Unlike the beaches in most of southern France, these beaches are sandier and less rocky, and are comfortable to walk and lie on.
 There are seven beaches in the area, with three being the most popular and near downtown Sitges.
 The beaches are probably one of the most popular things to do in Sitges!

 Platja de Sant Sebastià is located just east of the Church of Sant Bartomeu and is a popular place for both locals and tourists.
 The streets beside the beach are lined with restaurants and shops.